 READY TO MAKE THE TRANSITION TO ZERO CARBON

 The route to a climate-neutral future runs in stages.
 Project ONE is already making a fundamental difference by making maximum use of the very best of what today’s technology offers.
 Customers supplied with ethylene from Project ONE can reduce their CO2 emissions by 2 million tonnes per year because they are no longer dependent on ethylene from more polluting plants.
 And our ambition reaches even further.
-For example, it is technologically possible to feed the cracking furnaces and steam generators of Project ONE entirely with hydrogen, provided that enough green hydrogen becomes available.
+For example, it is technologically possible to feed the cracking furnaces and steam generators of Project ONE entirely with hydrogen, provided that enough climate-friendly hydrogen becomes available.
 With the investments currently being made in hydrogen infrastructure, including in Flanders, it looks like this will be possible in future.
 Thanks to our flexible design we can also utilise carbon capture and electrification when these technologies mature.